RomanYakovlevh/Vicalial/README.md

 Done: Make something like MatrixPreview component, i think it would be useful in a lot of places, like during export for example.

-Allow user to choose format of saving.
+Done: Allow user to choose format of saving.

 Repair selectedStyle() temporal solution in MatrixView